Harald-U/docker-101/workshop/lab6.md

 MYSQL_DB: todos
 ```

-The .env file should be in the same directory as the docker-compose.yaml file.
+The .env file usually is in the same directory as the docker-compose.yaml file.
 The docker-compose.yaml is then adapted to use the .env file:

 ```
 name: docker101